swilliamc/DataScienceCapstone1/README.md

 # DataScienceCapstone1
-Movie Recommendation System for Professional Data Science Capstone1 Harvard University
+Movie Recommendation System for Professional Data Science Capstone Harvard University, 1st Capstone Project using R programming

 Recommendation systems plays an important role in e-commerce and online streaming services, such as Netflix, YouTube, Amazon, etc. Making the right recommendation for the next product/service, music